fmiskovic/go-starter/README.md

 # Golang Fullstack Starter Pack

 ## Description
-A comprehensive starter pack for Golang fullstack development, designed to streamline the process of setting up a fullstack web application with Server-Side Rendering (SSR) out of the box.
+A comprehensive starter pack for Golang fullstack development, hexagonal architecture designed to streamline the process of setting up a fullstack web application with Server-Side Rendering (SSR) and JWT authentication out of the box.

 ## Motivation
-As a backend developer, I sought a suitable solution for the frontend and experimented with React, Vue (both with and without Nuxt).
+As a backend developer, I sought a suitable solution for the frontend and experimented with React, Vue (with and without Nuxt).
 Despite their unnecessary complexity, numerous dependencies for a simple "Hello world," and the overhead introduced by features like the virtual DOM, I also observed a trend toward server-side rendering (SSR).

 In light of this shift, let me express that we don't necessarily require React, Vue, Svelte, Angular, or any similar frameworks.
 What we truly need is simplicity.

 ## Why did I build this?
-As a developer, I often found myself spending valuable time on repetitive tasks when starting a new Golang fullstack project.
+I often found myself spending valuable time on repetitive tasks when starting a new Golang fullstack project.
 This starter pack is my solution to this problem, offering a pre-configured environment that allows developers to focus on building features rather than dealing with boilerplate code and setup complexities.

 ## What problem does it solve?
 This project addresses the pain points associated with the initial setup of fullstack applications.
-It provides a ready-to-use template with SSR support, allowing developers to kickstart their projects without the hassle of configuring the frontend and backend separately.
+It provides a ready-to-use template with hexagonal architecture, SSR and JWT auth support, allowing developers to kickstart their projects without the hassle of configuring the frontend and backend separately.

 ## Tech Stack
 - Backend: